will62794/tla-web/README.md

 ## REPL Mode

-You can also open a specification in REPL mode, which gives you access to a REPL for dynamically evaluating TLA+ expressions in the context of a specification.
+You can also open a specification in REPL mode, which gives you access to a live REPL for dynamically evaluating TLA+ expressions in the context of a specification.
 See [here](https://will62794.github.io/tla-web/#!/home?specpath=./specs/repl.tla&repl=true) for an example REPL scratchpad.